samuelchau/metwebgisdocs/userguide/source/map_module.rst

 Map
 ===

-The Map application module is the foundation module of WebGIS as a GIS web-mapping visualization software.
+The Map application module is the key module that provides the essential web-mapping visualization capabilities to the WebGIS software.
-The main functionalities provided by the Map application include:
+The main functionalities provided by the Map module include:

-* Providing easy navigation over maps of a defined area of interest.
+* Providing easy-to-use navigation over maps of pre-defined areas of interest.
 * Visualizing various geo-spatial data and meteorological products on a projected map.
 * Organizing the different mapped GIS data as layers and providing user-friendly interactivity for managing and customizing their display.
 * Providing different methods of rendering(such as isolines and filled-contours) of the data layers and geo-spatial data.

-|
-|
-|
-|
-|
-|
-|
-|
-|
-|
-|
-|
-|

 The Basics
 **********